Splunk Cloud Platform

 Individual runs of scheduled reports sometimes develop errors.
 Sometimes these errors cause scheduled search jobs to return incomplete result sets.
 For example, a search might return incomplete results when an indexer fails to locate a bucket of events.
 Other times, scheduled report jobs encounter errors that prevent them from returning any results at all.
 For example, you will not see search results when a resource bottleneck causes the search scheduler to skip a run of a scheduled report.

-Consider enabling durable search processing for a scheduled report that must return complete search results for each of its scheduled report runs.
+Consider configuring durable search processing for a scheduled report that must return complete search results for each of its scheduled report runs.
 Durable search processing ensures that the scheduled report does not lose events over time, even when errors occur.
 It does this by scheduling backfill search jobs to replace the results of failed searches.

 Durable search considerations and prerequisites